yashasgowda1328-code/Calmstack/README.md

 Prioritize
 ```

-The goal is to help users understand **what can realistically be restored and how reliable that reconstruction is**.
+The goal is to help users understand **what can realistically be restored, how fragments are related, and how reliable the reconstruction is**.

 ---